tsrobinson/oxss24/README.md

 ## Oxford Spring School in Advanced Research Methods 2024

 This repository contains all the slides for the course.
+We may update these slides as we go along, so this repo will always store the latest version.

-These slides may get updated during the course, and as we refine the material based on progress etc.
+I have also included all the `code/` required for the workshops, plus complementary readings below.

 ## Readings